 Known for its bohemian spirit, Venice is one of the buzziest beach towns outside Los Angeles.
 Famous for its free-spirited Venice Boardwalk featuring funky shops, street performers and colorful murals, Venice is also home to a uber cool skate park, Muscle Beach and Abbot Kinney Boulevard featuring foodie hotspots and stylish boutiques.

 In line with its laid back vibe, Venice is also home to some of the best places to grab a brew in SoCal.
+It has one of the finest breweries which will make you feel like you have just poured a fresh batch of your favourite beer from a kegerator which you can find on besthomebrewingkit.com/best-kegerator-reviews/.
+As it has the most versatile forms of beer, thus it ensures that it’s got something for every person who visits there.
 From beachside bars to cozy, check out the five best beer spots in Venice below.

 The Venice Whaler has been a local institution since 1944 and was once a hangout for The Beach Boys, The Beatles, The Doors and others.
 It’s also known for its magical sunsets, world famous fish tacos and lively crowd.
 A mix of local favorite and beachy brews, the beer menu includes Firestone 805 Santa Monica Brew Works XPA, Lagunitas IPA and Kona Brewing Co.’s Big Wave Golden Ale.
 Of course, you can’t stop by without trying the signature Whaler Blonde Ale.
 And don’t miss happy hour from 3 p.m. to 6 p.m. and again from 10 p.m. to 1 a.m., where you can order $5 drafts beer pints and $21 draft beer pitchers.